avalon-lang/docs/source/algorithms/deutsch.rst

 So we are given the oracle, now we need to find out if it is balanced or constant.
 As programmers, part our business is finding out how to solve problems efficiently.
-Many things may go into the final but right now, we do know that we would like to reduce the number of times we call the oracle.
-The more we call it the longer it will take to make our decision of whether we have a balanced or constant oracle.
+Many things may go into the final solution but right now, we do know that we would like to reduce the number of times we call the oracle.
+The more we call it the longer it will take to make our decision of whether we have a balanced or a constant oracle.

 We can visualize the classical algorithm running as shown below.